fIyingPhoenix/InfraCore/README.md

 ![VM Creation Output](images/createVM-output.png)

+> [!TIP]
-> **Note**: Make sure to check the boot order for each VM after creation.
+> Make sure to check the boot order for each VM after creation.
 For Windows 11 VMs, increase the RAM to at least 4GB and use 2 Cores to meet minimum requirements.

 ## Initial VM Setup